Synonym(s)

 EtiopathogenesisThis section has been translated automatically.

-The apoptosis of keratinocytes (which is histologically distinct) seems to be induced by a FAS-FAS ligand interaction (see below CD classification - CD95, or CD95L).
+Apoptosis of keratinocytes (clearly evident histologically) seems to be induced by a FAS-FAS ligand interaction (see below CD classification - CD95, or CD95L).

 Of note is the role of viral infections (e.g., herpes simplex infections) as cofactors for the "recurrence" of the fixed drug response.
 For the recurrent "in-loco occurrence" a so-called recall reactivation reaction can be assumed, although the immunological processes are also still unclear (see also under UV reactivation reaction).